Veena Sundar

-Veena Sunder is an Indian actress who appears in Kannada films and soaps.
+Veena Sundar is an Indian actress who appears in Kannada films and soaps.
 For her performance in the movie Aa Karaala Ratri, she won Karnataka State Film Award for Best Supporting Actress in 2018.

 Personal life

 Veena married to actor Sundar.
 The couple have a daughter and son.

 Career

 Veena has appeared in more than 60 Kannada movies, playing mostly supporting roles.